vaughnteegarden/slate/source/includes/_addressbookmanager.md

 This module provides CRUD functions for consumer addresses.
 The consumer may add one or more addresses to their account.

+While none of the address fields are REQUIRED by the SDK, because the requirements vary from customer to customer, the Rezolve Commerce Engine by default expects:

+- Address 1
+- City
+- State
+- Zip
+- Country

 ### Method: addressbookManager.create

 ```swift